slidesoon/loopback-next/docs/site/Validation-REST-layer.md

 ### Example#3: Pattern in a string

 Model properties, such as phone number and postal/zip code, usually have certain patterns.
-In this case, you can use the `pattern` keyword to specify the restrictions.
+In this case, the `pattern` keyword can be used to specify the restrictions.

-Below shows any example of the expected pattern of phone numbers, i.e. a sequence of 10 digits separated by `-` after the 3rd and 6th digits.
+Below shows an example of the expected pattern of phone numbers, i.e. a sequence of 10 digits separated by `-` after the 3rd and 6th digits.

 ```ts
   @property({